 To understand the unique circumstances and perspectives of Hawaii’s different communities, open-to-the-public meetings were held on Oahu, Maui, Hawaii, Kauai, Molokai and Lanai from March to May 2019.
 In all, 14 in-person community meetings and one virtual meeting were held.
-View community feedback from the meetings.
+Learn more about the community engagment and view feedback from the community meetings.

 To understand reactions and questions to a road usage charge (pay per mile driven), driving reports comparing an individual’s current gas taxes to what he or she would pay with a road usage charge were sent to over 350,000 people who collectively drove nearly 3 billion miles.
 However, all individuals were encouraged to respond to a survey found on the HiRUC website or mailed to them at their request.

 Eleven percent of the 359,969 responded to the survey.
 Eighty-six percent of survey respondents preferred to report mileage using the odometer reading collected at their annual vehicle (safety) inspection.
 Ten percent preferred a plug-in device that reports mileage without any action from the driver and four percent preferred OdoFoto (photo of mileage taken with a smart phone).